Photography terms

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Having been writing on this photography blog for a year and a half now, I thought it was time to write a complete glossary (at least as exhaustive as possible) on basic definitions in photography.
-In all my articles, I often talk with quite obscure terms: ISO, depth of field, aperture, macro, hyperfocal, etc. In short, so many photography terms that may seem at first a little complicated to understand.
+After writing on this photography blog for a year and a half, I thought it was time to put together a complete glossary — or at least as exhaustive a one as possible — of the basic definitions in photography.
+In my articles, I often use terms that can sound fairly obscure at first: ISO, depth of field, aperture, macro, hyperfocal distance, and so on.
+In short, plenty of photography terms that may seem a little complicated when you are just starting out.

-To go one step further, I often detail the basics of photography on this blog.
-Unfortunately, I don’t think I can go into detail about all the technical terms existing in the field.
-Some of them deserve to be known and mastered, like exposure and the three parameters that constitute it, while others remain secondary and can be considered as minor, in some ways.
+I also regularly cover the basics of photography on this blog.
+Even so, I do not think I can explain every technical term in detail in separate articles.
+Some are worth knowing and mastering, such as exposure and the three settings that control it, while others are more secondary and can be considered minor notions in some ways.

-This article will therefore not be exciting in the literal sense of the word and will be more like a large photographic dictionary on which you can rely for reminders, or if some notions still elude you if you are new to photography.
-It will be about summarizing notions, techniques or vocabulary by proposing the simplest possible definitions.
-I will also mention every term in photography jargon that you can find when hanging out on forums or photography blogs in general.
-Everything will be listed in alphabetical order to make it easier to find your way around.
-Some are missing, some more precise definitions, and they will come as you go along… Let’s go!
+So this article will not be exciting in the literal sense of the word.
+It is more of a large photography dictionary you can use as a reminder, or as a reference if certain concepts are still unclear when you are new to photography.
+The goal is to summarize notions, techniques and vocabulary with the simplest possible definitions.
+I will also include common photography jargon you may come across on forums, blogs or photography websites in general.
+Everything is listed in alphabetical order so you can find your way around more easily.
+Some terms are missing, and some definitions will become more precise over time.
+Let’s go!

 Adapter ring

-This camera accessory makes it possible to use for example a filter with a different thread size than your lens.
+This camera accessory allows you, for example, to use a filter with a different thread size from your lens.
 It is an economical way to avoid buying several filters for several lenses.

 Angle of view

-Also called “field of view”, it is simply the lens angle corresponding to the visible part of the image through it.
-The latter is directly related to the focal length (in millimeters).
-The greater your focal length, the smaller the angle of view, and vice versa.
+Also called the “field of view,” this is simply the angle covered by the lens, corresponding to the visible part of the image.
+It is directly related to focal length, measured in millimeters.
+The longer the focal length, the narrower the angle of view, and vice versa.

 Aperture

-This is one of the elements composing the triangle of exposure – the other two being ISO and shutter speed.
-The aperture is often associated with a lens by a “maximum aperture”.
-The larger the aperture, the larger the amount of light arriving at the sensor.
+This is one of the three elements of the exposure triangle, the other two being ISO and shutter speed.
+Aperture is often associated with a lens through its “maximum aperture.”
+The wider the aperture, the more light reaches the sensor.

 Aperture priority

-This is the semi-automatic camera mode you’ll find on cameras that allow the exposure of the scene to be calculated.
-The photographer only chooses the aperture of the diaphragm, and the camera will handle ISO and shutter speed.
+This is a semi-automatic camera mode found on cameras that allow you to control exposure settings.
+The photographer chooses only the aperture, and the camera handles the ISO and shutter speed.

 APS-C

-Refers to the format of a camera sensor on an DSLR/Mirrorless camera (and on sometimes compact expert ones).
-The latter designates a sensor smaller than a Full-Frame sensor, usually 23 x 15 mm.
+This refers to a camera sensor format used in DSLR and mirrorless cameras, and sometimes in advanced compact cameras.
+It describes a sensor smaller than a full-frame sensor, usually around 23 x 15 mm.

 Autofocus